Discrete Variational Autoencoding via Policy Search: Problem Setting and Related Work

 \paragraph{Gradient-Free Optimization.} Another branch of methods circumvents the challenges of backpropagating through the discrete sampling process by relying on zero-order methods.
-In the field of reinforcement learning, REINFORCE~\citep{williams1992simple} is a policy search~\citep{deisenroth2013survey} method that estimates the policy gradient using the identity $\nabla_\theta \mathbb{E}[R] = \mathbb{E}[\nabla_\theta \log \pi_\theta(a|s)R_t]$ to obtain an unbiased estimate of the gradient of the expected return $R$ with respect to the policy parameters $\theta$, without requiring to backpropagate through the expectation.
+Episode-based policy search~\citep{deisenroth2013survey} is a subfield of reinforcement learning which aims to optimize a policy $\pi_\theta(\mathbf{a}|\mathbf{s})$, which is a probability distribution over actions $\mathbf{a}$ given the state $\mathbf{s}$, to maximize the expected return $R$, which is the cumulative reward received over an episode.
+REINFORCE~\citep{williams1992simple} is a method that can be used to obtain an unbiased estimate of the gradient of the expected return $R$ with respect to the policy parameters $\vtheta$, without requiring backpropagation through an expectation over the policy.
 Due to the close relation between reinforcement learning and variational inference~\citep{neumann2011variational, arenz2018efficient, levine2018reinforcement}, this approach can be straightforwardly applied to optimize the ELBO~\ref{eq:vae_elbo}, where the recognition model $q_{\vtheta}(\vz | \vx)$ takes the role of the policy, and the log-likelihood $\log p_{\vphi}(\vx | \vz)$ the role of the return~\citep{tucker2017rebar, mnih2014neural, gu2015muprop, grathwohl2017backpropagation}.
 As REINFORCE suffers from high variance, these methods typically employ variance reduction techniques, such as introducing control variates \citep{mnih2014neural} or combinations of gradient estimators \citep{tucker2017rebar, grathwohl2017backpropagation}.